-If you enjoy classic high fantasy such as J. R. R. Tolkien's Lord of the Rings (opens in new tab) or George R. R. Martin's Game of Thrones series and you're looking to become completely obsessed with a new and incredibly rich fantasy universe, you'll feel right at home with Robert Jordan's books.
+If you enjoy classic high fantasy such as J. R. R. Tolkien's Lord of the Rings or George R. R. Martin's Game of Thrones series and you're looking to become completely obsessed with a new, richly detailed fantasy universe, you'll feel right at home with Robert Jordan's books.

 How to watch The Wheel of Time

 The Wheel of Time season 2 premieres on Prime Video on Friday, September 1, with the first three episodes dropping at once and the remaining five dropping on a weekly basis.

 The latest updates, reviews and unmissable series to watch and more!